 Possible cause of memory exhausted error:

-Some of the plugins or codes is consuming much of your server’s memory.
+Some of the plugins or codes are consuming much of your server’s memory.

 How to fix ‘White Screen of Death’ or ‘Memory Exhausted Error’ on your WordPress website?